 Kenneth Craik, a remarkable Scottish psychologist, described these as a "small-scale model of external reality."
 Mental models represent simplified, predefined ways of decision-making, allowing us to react to similar situations before they arise.
-We create predefined synapses, ways of thinking, and categorization; a world of biases.
-For any process involving uncertainty and decision-making, it is crucial to cultivate conscious perception of our reality and surrounding assumptions.
+We create predefined synapses, ways of thinking, and categorization, a world of biases.
+For any process involving uncertainty and decision-making, it is crucial to cultivate a conscious perception of our reality and surrounding assumptions.

 The future of design lies in emotions.
 The sad and the happy, trust, and the need for security.
 Any emotion felt by the people we design for should be respected and understood.
-By doing so, we gradually transform ourselves into an "emotional polymath" with new mental models about the world, going beyond our filtered reality.
+Doing so, we gradually transform ourselves into an "emotional polymath" with new mental models about the world, going beyond our filtered reality.

 Open-mindedness to create the future

 When we talk about the future, many paths exist.
 Each is nonlinear and full of surprises.
 Walking these paths means shaping the future and remaining open-minded.
 Our values might be challenged, beliefs tested, and technology may create realities faster than imagined.
 We might argue and judge, ignore, and overvalue certain changes.
 But what we really should do is question and explore why those changes occur.

 The future is not about ceteris paribus but the relationship between different parts.
 Technological progress will transform beyond our imagination, but those who experience these futures are (still) emotional humans with capabilities like creativity and intuition.
 Both are and will continue to grow in importance for designers, enabling us to connect with different segments of society.

 Question: What role does understanding different realities play in adding value to people's lives?